Whiteness theory

-Whiteness theory is a field under Whiteness studies, that studies what White identity means in terms of social, political, racial, economic, culture, etc. Whiteness Theory also looks at how Whiteness is centric in society and culture, and in creating a potential blindness to privileges associated with White identity that excludes and harms the racial other.
+Whiteness theory is a field within whiteness studies concerned with what white identity means in terms of social, political, racial, economic, culture, etc. Whiteness theory posits that when some Western societies make whiteness central to their respective national and cultural identities, their white populations may become blind to the privilege associated with White identity.
+This blindness helps preserve positive self-presentation and silence the harm caused by the whiteness, which is commonly described as maintaining white innocence.
+The theory examines how this blindness may lead white groups to absolve themselves of responsibility while excluding, otherizing, and harming non-white individuals and communities.

 Whiteness theory is an offshoot of critical race theory that sees race as a social construct.
-It posits that practice of Whiteness are visible systems of whiteness that white people use to maintain power to benefit only white people.
-Critical Whiteness Theory positions Whiteness as the default of North American and European cultures, and as a result of this default, majority of white people are allegedly blind to the advantages and disadvantages of being White due to the dominant cultural and social processes created through the ongoing and historical performativity of whiteness.
-Stemming from the lack of cultural awareness, humanity, and empathy with racial others as a result of being White, Whiteness Theory looks at the social, power, and economic challenges that arise from disregard or denial of white privilege, and the use of strategies of whiteness to reassert white space, also known as white degeneracy.
+It posits that whiteness is "practiced" by employing "visible systems of whiteness" that white people use to maintain power to benefit only white people.
+Critical whiteness theory (CWT) positions whiteness as the default of North American and European cultures.
+As a result of this default, many white people are not directly aware of the advantages of being white that are conferred upon them through ongoing social practices.
+Academics who study CWT describe these practices as the "performativity of whiteness," which refers to the historical and dominant socio-cultural processes that uphold whiteness.
+When this performativity aims to perpetuate racial privilege, assumed racial superiority, and secure the acceptance of dominance, it is referred to as white supremacy.
+Stemming from the lack of cultural awareness, humanity, and empathy with racial others as a result of being white, whiteness theory looks at the social, power, and economic challenges that arise from disregard or denial of white privilege, and the use of strategies of whiteness to protect white innocence and reassert white space, also known as white degeneracy.

-History of Whiteness
+History of whiteness

 North America

 Whiteness as a social identity formed in the colonial and post-colonial era.
-In the colonial era social class was important than race among white people, however during the post-colonial era, social changes gave non-whites an opportunity to engage freely in the economy and those changes economically threatened lower and middle class white people.
-Racism and racialization where required tools for distinguishing oneself from non-whites, and preventing non-whites from utilizing their freedom for sustainable growth.
+In the colonial era social class was more important than race among white people, however during the post-colonial era, social changes gave non-whites an opportunity to engage freely in the economy and those changes economically threatened lower and middle class white people.
+Racism and racialization were required tools for distinguishing oneself from non-whites, and preventing non-whites from utilizing their freedom for sustainable growth.
 The opportunism for gaining an economical advantage motivated the lower and middle class white people to reproduce what whiteness can be in order to have a privileged lifestyle, and it was augmented and legitimized by the surviving plantation bourgeoisie class through social and psychological courtesies for further protecting their own privileges.
 White race solidarity in upholding whiteness through centuries is one of the strongest and ever growing class collaborationism seen in North America.